coreweave/tensorizer/README.md

 llegado a dominar tantos
 ```

 More practical examples for the usage of `tensorizer` can be found in
 [examples/hf_serialization.py](examples/hf_serialization.py),
 where `df_main()` serializes models from
 [HuggingFace Diffusers](https://github.com/huggingface/diffusers)
 and `hf_main()` serializes
 [HuggingFace Transformers](https://github.com/huggingface/transformers) models.

+## Additional Features
+`tensorizer` has a few additional features that make it more useful than
+just a serialization/deserialization tool.

+### Plaid Mode
+`tensorizer` has a `plaid_mode` argument that can be passed to the
+`TensorDeserializer` class.
+When `plaid_mode` is `True`, `tensorizer`
+will load the tensors extremely fast.
+This is done by loading the tensors
+into a `torch.nn.Module` that is not initialized, by overriding the
+`__init__` method of the `torch.nn.Module` to do nothing.

+The tensors are them loaded into a buffer, and the buffer is zero-copied
+into the uninitialized `torch.nn.Module`.
+This is unsafe, and should only
+be used in inference cases where the model is not being trained.

+### `state_dict` Support
+The `TensorDeserializer` object can be used as-is as a `state_dict` for
+`torch.nn.Module.load_state_dict`.
+This is useful for loading the tensors
+into a `torch.nn.Module` that is already initialized, or for inspection.

+Keep in mind that `load_state_dict` is not a fast operation, and will
+likely be much slower than `load_into_module`.

+The `state_dict` can also be used to initialize a Huggingface Transfomers
+AutoModel.
+But Hugginface Transformers performs three or more copies of
+the data, so memory use will explode.